doplab/soar-tp/week5/README.md

 10. Leave the **Domain** as it is (“domain1”), type a user name and password (if you want to)
 11.	**Finish**

+### Starting Payara Server
+1. Go to Services tab
+2. Expand Servers, there you should have Payara Server
+3. Right-click on Payara Server and Start

+### Opening a project on NetBeans
+1. File >> Open Project
+2. Navigate to your project
+Running a project (for EJB exercises)
+1. Right-click on the project >> **Run**
+2. When you run an EJB project for the first time you will be prompt to select a deployment server.
+Select **Payara Server** and **Remember in Current IDE Session** or **Remember Permanently**.
+3. NetBeans will run the application and direct you to **localhost:8080/<project_name>**

 ## Modularity and Unit Testing